Veterans and Vocational Rehabilitation Clients

 UBI is approved by the Oregon Higher Education Coordinating Commission for the education and training of veterans, among other eligible potential students.

-UBI is approved by a State Approving Agency (SAA), The Oregon Higher Education Coordinating Commission, for the education and training of veterans.
-UBI provides two VA approved programs: Bicycle Mechanics and the other in Bicycle Frame Building.
-These programs lead to a comprehensive “Certificate in Bicycle Mechanics,” and/or a “Certificate in Bicycle Frame Building.”
+UBI is approved by a State Approving Agency (SAA) and the Oregon Higher Education Coordinating Commission for the education and training of veterans.
+UBI provides a VA approved programs for Bicycle Mechanics.
+This program leads to a comprehensive “Certificate in Bicycle Mechanics.”

 The Mechanics Program consists of three courses: Introduction to Bicycle Maintenance (one week), Professional Repair and Shop Operation (two weeks), and the Advanced Certification Seminars (one week).
 The total length of study is four weeks, or 162 clock hours.